-3 Credits (3 Lecture 0 Lab 0 Field Experience); 3 Hrs/Wk (3 Hrs.
-Lecture) \15 wks This course explores topics such as, but not limited to: children's advocacy, management of early childhood programs, supervision of staff and children, recordkeeping and budgeting, state and federal regulations and standards, accreditation, and visions for future programs for children and families.
-The course will involve discussions, presentations by guest speakers, student research and related projects.
-Prerequisites: ECE 100, PSY 114, or approval of ECE Chairperson.
+3 Credits (3 Lecture 0 Lab 0 Field Experience) 3 Hrs/Wk (3 Hrs.
+Lecture) 15 wks

+This course explores topics such as, but not limited to: children's advocacy, supervision and evaluation of staff and children, state and federal regulations and standards, accreditation, and visions for future programs for children and families.
+The course will involve discussions, presentations, student research and related projects.
+Prerequisites: ECE 100, PSY 114, or Advisor approval.